mdn/content/files/en-us/web/http/messages/index.md

 There are two types of messages: **requests** sent by the client to trigger an action on the server, and **responses**, the answer that the server sends in response to a request.

 Developers rarely, if ever, build HTTP messages from scratch.
-Applications such as a browser, a proxy, or a Web server, use software designed to create HTTP messages in a reliable and efficient way.
+Applications such as a browser, proxy, or web server, use software designed to create HTTP messages in a reliable and efficient way.
 How messages are created or transformed is controlled via APIs in browsers, configuration files for proxies or servers, or other interfaces.

 In HTTP protocol versions up to HTTP/2, messages are text-based, and are relatively straightforward to read and understand after you've familiarized yourself with the format.